Skip to main content

 Review/Clinical Perspective Transgender Women In one RCT, progesterone caused no significant changes in weight or waist circumference.
 It can improve sleep and suppress androgens.

 In a state of progesterone deficiency and relative estrogen dominance, bio-identical progesterone therapy can create a more favorable metabolic environment by improving insulin sensitivity, supporting thyroid function, and reducing fluid retention.
-Furthermore, its ability to preserve a healthier pattern of is a significant, though often overlooked, benefit for long-term metabolic health.
+Furthermore, its ability to preserve a healthier pattern of fat distribution is a significant, though often overlooked, benefit for long-term metabolic health.

 The choice of progestogen is paramount, as synthetic progestins may not confer the same benefits and can sometimes have adverse metabolic effects.
 Future research should focus on well-controlled trials comparing different types, doses, and routes of administration of progesterone in diverse female populations to further refine our understanding and optimize clinical protocols.